1972 - Trials and Tribulations

 When we made the first trips to the track, I discovered that there's a big difference between talking about being a race driver and actually being strapped into the car.
 I suddenly remembered that I had seen a few guys being strapped into these things who never climbed back out again.
 For a while, race days meant no appetite and a lot of trips to the bathroom.
 I'll even admit that there were a few times when I was actually relieved when something on the car broke and we were done for the week.

 Most of our license runs were made at Tri-City Dragway in Saginaw, MI.
 This was the best track within a reasonable distance, and they usually had some sort of Saturday night show where I might find a professional driver to sign my license forms.
 A total of six runs over two sessions were required for the license, but I think it took us about six trips before we got enough complete runs.
-But, we finally did it and were officially B/FD number 349 in the North Central Division.
+My completed license application was signed by T/F driver Jim Nicoll, who happened to be there for a match race event, although I doubt that he witnessed any of my runs.
+In any case, we finally did it and were officially B/FD number 349 in the North Central Division.

 I was also baptized into the thrills of piloting a slingshot dragster.
 On one of my early full runs down the track, I got a face-full of oil that blew out of the breathers, covering my goggles.
 I was going 160 or so at night, blind, on the poorly lighted shutdown area of the track.
 I flipped my goggles up and got more oil on my glasses, but managed to see well enough to steer on down the track.
 Fortunately, Tri-City was a very long track where I didn't even need to use the chute to safely stop.